analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 #### US Companies Coming to India

 The entry of US companies into India has been met with mixed success.
 While India offers a vast user base, converting these users into revenue has been challenging due to the low average revenue per user (ARPU).
 Companies like Netflix initially struggled with their pricing models, expecting Indian consumers to pay rates similar to Western markets.
 This approach failed to account for the significant differences in income levels and the value placed on services.
 The cultural mismatch and misunderstanding of the Indian consumer's value system have led to adjustments in strategy, such as introducing ad-supported models to cater to the Indian market's sensitivity to price and value for money.

+#### Efficiency and Wealth Creation

+If you ask which product or service was more efficient 20 years ago than it is today, it seems impossible to find an answer.
+It feels like efficiency only exists in the future, suggesting that humans are constantly moving from inefficiency to efficiency.
+This progression, almost like the arrow of time, means that any product or service that changes from state A (inefficient) to state B (efficient) unlocks what is called wealth.
+The speaker proposes a framework for evaluating efficiency, illustrated by comparing the efficiency of booking a cab through Uber versus the old method.
+Most people would rate Uber significantly higher in efficiency, showing that when the delta of efficiency score is greater than or equal to four, three things happen: irreversible behavior change, high tolerance for the new method despite its flaws, and a unique brag-worthy proposition that people enthusiastically share.

+#### Framework Application and Startups

+Applying this efficiency framework to startups reveals that not all technology improvements result in a delta four change.
+For example, buying shirts online vs. offline isn't a delta four change for people with odd sizes or preferences.
+This insight is crucial for startups, with the speaker noting that most startups fail because they don't apply this framework, akin to building a dam where rivers don't exist.
+The motivations behind consumer behavior are like rivers, stemming from core human motivations such as increasing social status, improving mating success, and ensuring success for progeny.

+#### Building For a Target Audience

+The speaker discusses building a second company with a focus on high-motivation categories and targeting the top 25 million customers in India, who can value time and afford to buy, rather than aiming for a broader but less monetizable customer base.
+This approach is based on the understanding that the Indian market is vastly different from China, and successful products or services must cater to specific, wealthier segments of the population to be successful.

+#### Insight and Human Motivation

+Insights are described as the smallest unit of truth that is actionable, with an interesting analogy to ancient Hindu mythology where wisdom was condensed into tight, memorizable lines.
+The speaker believes in seeking truths, even if the process is painful, as insights become building blocks for creating great businesses.
+A notable insight was the realization that products intended for the living room have a higher gross margin than those for the bedroom in India, reflecting the societal value placed on status and appearance to others.

+#### Core Human Motivations and Maslow's Hierarchy

+The speaker touches on core human motivations, suggesting that they essentially revolve around improving our social status to enhance our mating success or the success of our progeny.
+The discussion extends to the differences in Maslow's hierarchy of needs between the US and India, with the Indian version focusing more on status, belonging, and respect within the community.

+#### Decision Making and Opportunity Cost

+Towards the end of the conversation, decision-making and opportunity cost are discussed.
+The speaker suggests that good decision-making often comes from having a long-term mindset and constantly evaluating past decisions to improve one's algorithm for making future decisions.
+Success, including retaining talent in companies, is linked to long-term thinking and avoiding short-term temptations or hacks.
+The conversation ends with an acknowledgment of the need for a follow-up discussion, highlighting the depth and breadth of topics covered.

 #### Insights
     "You rarely meet successful people who are not insightful."